sanjorgek/sanpassport/README.md

   [![NPM Downloads][downloads-image]][downloads-url]

 ## Settings
-In your proyect
+Add sanpassport to your app
 ~~~bash
 $ npm install sanpassport
 ~~~
-Then you need a valid user model/schema with hisconstructor, findById and findOne functions, also every object need comparePassword and create functions.
+Then you need a valid user model/schema with his constructor, findById and findOne async-functions, also every object need comparePassword and create async-functions.

 An example with mongoose:
 ~~~js